fghy788/Dokebi-Hackaton/README.md

 # 3️⃣ Donate 2 Utility

 About D2U<br>
-Donate to Utility is Donate DApps for utility what holder want<br>
+Donate to Utility is donate for holder want utility <br>
-Donate to Utility like crowdfunding<br>
+Donate to Utility concepts like crowdfunding<br>

 It has three steps Suggest->Funding->Vote for distirbute<br>